Connect innovators and early adopters in healthcare 3D printing, bioprinting, and related technologies.

 Everyone who is actively engaged or simply interested in the application of 3D printing technology in the healthcare sector is invited to join.
 This includes, but is not limited to, healthcare professionals, entrepreneurs, developers, investors, designers, and regulators.
 We welcome everyone from medical, dental, and bioprinting communities to join us.
 Join the Tribe now, and let’s tackle daring projects together!

-Jenny Chen, MD, is currently the Founder and CEO of 3DHEALS, a company focusing on education and industrial research in the space of bioprinting, regenerative medicine, healthcare applications using 3D printing.
-She is trained as a neuroradiologist, Dr. Chen holds degrees in both medicine and radiology from the David Geffen School of Medicine at UCLA and completed fellowship training in neuroradiology at Harvard Medical School.
-She currently serves as Adjunct Clinical Faculty in neuroradiology at Stanford University Medical Center.
-With a focus on health technology, Dr. Chen also serves as a startup Mentor to IndieBio EU and French Tech Hub, tech accelerators that help IT and life science companies launch and expand their product offerings, identify customers, and manage operations.
-Her interests lie in the applications of emerging technologies (especially in the field of 3D printing and bioprinting), automated biology, and has a vision of decentralized and personalized healthcare delivery system for our near future.
+Jenny Chen, MD, is the Founder and CEO of 3DHEALS, a company focusing on educating, connecting, and discovering innovators and entrepreneurs in the space of bioprinting, regenerative medicine, healthcare applications using 3D printing.
+She is also a practicing neuroradiologist and holds degrees in both medicine and radiology from the David Geffen School of Medicine at UCLA.
+She has completed fellowship training in neuroradiology at Harvard Medical School/MGH.
+She has served as Adjunct Clinical Faculty in neuroradiology at Stanford University Medical Center between 2013 through 2021.
+With a focus on healthcare technology, Dr. Chen serves as a startup mentor and advisor to 3D technology startups.
+She created the Pitch3D program that connects early-stage startups to various fundraising strategies and directly to 35+ institutional investors in the space of healthcare 3D printing and bioprinting.
+Her interests lie in automated biology, patient-specific medicine, biofabrication, and has a vision of decentralized and personalized healthcare delivery system for our near future.

 Dr. Mayasari Lim is founder and CEO of SE3D, a startup focused on next generation 3D bioprinters and its applications in research and education.
 Previously, she was a professor in Bioengineering at Nanyang Technological University (NTU), a top engineering university in Singapore.
 Her research expertise included stem cell engineering, bioprocess design, bioprinting and tissue engineering.
 Dr. Lim is an active woman entrepreneur among the Indonesian professionals and women engineering community in the Bay Area, she is also currently teaching courses at the Fung Institute for Engineering Leadership in UC Berkeley.
 Dr. Lim obtained her Ph.D. degree in Chemical Engineering at Imperial College London and her B.Sc. in Chemical Engineering at UC Berkeley.